 Okay, we don’t have to argue whether drinking from the toilet is disgusting.
 But isn’t it dangerous?
 If you use automatic toilet disinfectants, it is.
 If your cat slips and falls into the toilet, it is.

-Otherwise, it’s just fresh water, assuming that you do flush and keep the WC relatively clean.
+Otherwise, it’s just water, assuming that you do flush and keep the WC relatively clean.
 But can you stop your cat from drinking toilet water?

 How hard could it be to close the toilet lid?